 President/CEO – Brian D. Adams, PhD

 Founder of the Brain Institute of America and dedicated to eradicating brain cancer.
-Our company has over a decade of experience in the noncoding RNA field, and we are using this knowledge to develop biomarkers for neurologic disorders and rare forms of brain cancer.
+Our company has over a decade of experience in the noncoding RNA field, and we are using this knowledge to develop biomarkers for neurologic disorders, glioblastoma, and rare forms of brain cancer.
 Since the formation of my company we have made collaborations across the country to foster the development of novel RNA biomarkers to detect these disorders.
 Our team is dedicated to finding cures for those with this disease.

 Administrative Team –

 Ms. Posey functions as the Institutes marketing director.
 She has spearheaded marketing initiatives in both for- and not for- profit sectors.
 Her education background includes a graduate marketing certificate and an MS in Research and Statistical methods.
 This combination in conjunction with a BA in Psychology gives her unique insight and makes her highly qualified for this position.
 Ms. Posey is currently her MBA in business analytics from the California University of Pennsylvania.
 Ms. Posey is dedicated to furthering the company’s mission by aiding in marketing initiatives in identifying networks relevant to the mission of the Institute.

 Science Advisory Board –